|

 shore reefs and, with the spot lights illuminating the reef, draws

+a multitude of marine creatures into the cone of light.
 Some of Papua New Guinea's best-kept diving secrets are to be

 found in the Milne Bay Province.
 One of these, Dinah's Beach, is